-Whether there is a human driver in the vehicle.
+Whether there is a human driver, operator or remote operator that can control the vehicle.
 Note that a human driver will be required in the vehicle unless a specific exemption or permit has been granted.
-It is possible that vehicles trialled in Australia will not have human drivers.
-In this case trialling organisations simply need to demonstrate how they have addressed the relevant safety risks of not having the fallback of a human driver.
-Where there is a human driver, associated human factor risks will also need to be considered.
+If there will be no human driver, trialling organisations simply need to demonstrate how they have addressed the relevant safety risks of not having the fallback of a human driver.
+Where there is a human driver, operator or remote operator, associated human factor risks will also need to be considered.
+In particular, trialling organisations should specify how they will mitigate, monitor and address human driver inattention.

-Training provided for the driver or operator that may be critical for the safe operation of the trial.
-The human driver or operator must be sufficiently trained to operate the vehicle, respond to any safety issues and take back control of the vehicle if required.
+Training provided for the driver, operator or remote operator that may be critical for the safe operation of the trial.
+The human driver, operator or remote operator must be sufficiently trained to operate the vehicle, respond to any safety issues and take back control of the vehicle if required.